 - (a) All of the option awards listed in the table were granted under the 2007 Plan. - (b) Vested and unvested shares of Class B common stock reflected in this column do not become exercisable until the earlier of a change of control or the closing of this offering. - (c) Two-fifths of the shares of Class B common stock reflected in this column will be fully vested upon the closing of this offering.
-The remaining shares will vest over a three-year period with 20% of the shares of Class B common stock vesting on March 26, 2018 and 20% of the shares of Class B common stock vesting on each anniversary thereof, subject to the recipient's continued service through each vesting date. - (d) The shares of Class B common stock reflected here will be fully vested upon the closing of this offering.
+The remaining shares will vest over a three-year period with 20% of the shares of Class B common stock vesting on each anniversary thereof, subject to the recipient's continued service through each vesting date. - (d) The shares of Class B common stock reflected here will be fully vested upon the closing of this offering.